-The proposed project site is a 7,500 square foot lot in the City of Santa Monica.
-The site is within the City's Downtown Parking Assessment District.
+The proposed project site is a commercially zoned (BSC2-Bayside Commercial District) 7,500 square foot parcel in the City of Santa Monica.
+The site is located on Second Street, between Arizona Avenue and Wilshire Boulevard, within the City's Downtown area.
+The project site is within the City's Downtown Parking Assessment District.